missydupreast/PerScholasDACapstone/README.md

 Furthermore, anytime a user modifies customer details, the "LAST_UPDATED" column will be updated to the current timestamp.
 I achieved this by creating a function that I called within each modification function. <br>

+In the event a user attempts to modify a customer's social security number, an error will occur because this violates a foreign key constraint.
+I added error handling to address this, so if the user attempts to modify the SSN, the following message will appear: "Sorry, cannot edit a parent row.
+A foreign key constraint fails," and the program will continue. <br>

-For the “generate monthly credit card bill” option, I used multiple queries in order to display an accurate-looking bill.
+For the “generate monthly credit card bill” menu option, I used multiple queries in order to display an accurate-looking bill.
 I used an f-string to display the opening line that introduces the bill for the given credit card number and date.
 I then used the tabulate function to display the results of the transactions and ordered them by date.
 I used an f-string to display the total amount due at the bottom of the bill. <br>

 ![image](https://github.com/missydupreast/PerScholasDACapstone/assets/98125097/ac8d2bcf-bccf-4884-9eef-bc054fe33ed6) <br>